 When I get back from a long day in the field, say, more than 12 hours, all I want to do is eat, decompress a little, and sleep.
 On occasion, though, I've worked with someone who is just ending either a 60+ hour work week or a 14+ hour single day, and starts coordinating a full night out with friends.
 I've listened to plans for clubbing or other high-energy hijinks with amazement.
 How on earth do they do that?

-I mentioned this to my someone at work, who noted that the folks going partying tended to be in their early-mid 20s and hadn't hit the post-30 metabolism/energy drop.
+I mentioned this to a coworker, who noted that the folks going partying tended to be in their early-mid 20s and hadn't hit the post-30 metabolism/energy drop.
 Post-30?
 Hell, I've been doing this since immediately after graduating college, and at no point did I ever have the energy to do more than make dinner after a long field day.

 I may be a wee bit of an outlier, though, for 3 reasons: